 Transfer students making application for admission to Southeast Arkansas College must submit an official transcript from all colleges/universities where they have been officially registered.
-Students who have successfully completed English Composition I and College Algebra or have proof that they have satisfactorily completed remediation may be admitted without ACT, SAT, or ACCUPLACER scores.
+Students who have successfully completed English Composition I and College Algebra or have proof that they have satisfactorily completed remediation may be admitted without ACT or ACCUPLACER scores.
 Meeting these requirements will enable them to enroll in college-level English and math courses.
-Satisfactory remediation is defined as a "C" or higher in Developmental Reading, Fundamentals of Writing, Intermediate Algebra or equivalent courses.
+Satisfactory remediation is defined as a "C" or higher in any required developmental courses.